alghisimone/Calibro/README.md

 *for inquiries: boynetta.inquiries@icloud.com*

 *Working title.
-Everything here is a starting point, not a constraint.*
+Everything here is a starting point, not a constraint, except his sexuality and the general vibe*

 -----